José Huizar: Unpaid Scholarships

-Bribery allegations and indictment
+Bribery allegations, indictment

 The FBI opened up a case at City Hall after reports of retaliation by a council member.
 Fundraiser and former city planning commissioner Justin Jangwoo Kim has pleaded guilty to federal charges of coordinating large cash bribes to a LA City Council member.
 One of these was former council member Mitch Englander, who has pleaded guilty to accepting bribes from Kim.
 In a separate case, the US Attorney's office has filed charges against a real estate developer described in public legal papers only as Developer C, accusing the developer of giving $500,000 to an unnamed person.
 According to an analysis by the L.A.
 Times, details in the suit make it clear that C is Kim and that the alleged recipient of the bribe was Huizar.

 Huizar's former aide, George Esparza pleaded guilty in the investigation.
 He facilitated bribes from Chinese real estate developers to a council member, known to be Huizar.
 Specifically Developer C, now known to be Shenzhen New World Group, totaling over one million dollars.
 On June 23, 2020, Huizar was arrested and taken into federal custody at his Boyle Heights home on racketeering charges.
-If convicted, he faces up to 20 years in prison.
-On January 20, 2023, Huizar plead guilty to racketeering and tax evasion.
+If convicted, he faced up to 20 years in prison.
+On January 20, 2023, Huizar pleaded guilty to racketeering and tax evasion, as he used Los Angeles's discretionary permit system to extort at least $1.5 million from real estate developers.
+On January 26, 2024, he was sentenced to 13 years in federal prison.
+On October 7, 2024 he reported to prison to begin his prison sentence at Federal Correctional Institute Lompoc II under register number 79518-112.